DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/idle animations/idle tree construction.md

 * E, A, B, C, D
 * A, B, C, D, E

 If we assume that we always loop over the full list to find *PreviousIndex*, then this is a nested loop, and our worst-case total iteration count is $`\sum_{i=1}^{n - 1}n`$.
-However, the only reason not to bail out of the inner loop early is for data validation, and we can't validate that a single idle has multiple next idles (i.e. that two or more idles share the same previous sibling).
+However, the only reason not to bail out of the inner loop early is for data validation.
+One problem with this approach is that we can't validate the previous-sibling relationships by checking whether any single idle has multiple next idles (i.e. whether two or more idles are fighting over the same previous sibling).

 For 5 children, the worst-case iteration count is 50.